 According to the World Health Organisation, depression is the number one leading disability in the world with an estimated 350 million people globally suffering from it.
-Men are three times more likely to commit suicide than women, with depression normally being the major factor.
+Men are three times more likely to complete suicide than women, with depression normally being the major factor.

 People regularly band the word ‘depression’ about freely.
 ‘Oh I’m so depressed because I can’t afford that new pair of shoes’ or ‘I feel so depressed I can’t afford to go on holiday!’
-These are the same people who tell you they are ‘dying of flu’ when all they have is a head cold or that they are literally ‘starving’ because they haven’t eaten in four hours!
+These are the same people who tell you they are ‘dying of flu’ when all they have is a head cold or that they are 'literally starving’ because they haven’t eaten in four hours!

 Depression is a very real, debilitating condition and if you genuinely have it you will know!
-Some use the analogy of having a big, black cloud hanging over them; others say it’s like having a big, black dog following them around.
+Some use the analogy of having a dark cloud hanging over them; others say it’s like having a big, black dog following them around.
 We’ve all experienced days where there is an unusual stillness about the day, almost as if the world has stopped revolving and everything seems muffled and somehow unreal.
 It feels like there is something missing but you can’t put your finger on it, so just go about your day as usual until it passes or the wind gathers up and the birds start singing again.

 There can be many signs or none at all.
-For some they cry out for help hoping someone will listen and help them.
+For some, they cry out for help hoping someone will listen and help them.
 They may talk about killing themselves or that they feel useless and a burden.
 That they feel trapped.
 They may drink more, abuse drugs, sleep erratically, and deliberately isolate themselves away from family and friends not wanting to go out or mix with other people.
 They may start getting their affairs in order or start giving away personal belongings.

 However, for some there is no prior warning, no signs, no indications they were ever even slightly unhappy.
 They are normally described as the ‘life and soul of the party’ sort of guy.
 Only afterwards do those closest to the suicide victim start recalling the odd incident and piece together their last few weeks or months and then see the signs they so easily missed.

 A common belief bandied about by people is that if they won the lottery it would solve all their problems and they would automatically be happy.
 Or maybe if they were thinner or prettier all their problems and unhappiness would melt away.
-However, change has to come from the inside, material wealth and cosmetic enhanced imagery or dieting makes no difference to a person’s level of well-being and happiness.
+However, change has to come from the inside, material wealth and cosmetically enhanced imagery or dieting makes no difference to a person’s level of well-being and happiness.

-Maxwell Maltz a famous plastic surgeon in the 1950’s noted that many people who came to him with disfigurements were still as unhappy and still felt as ugly even once he had reconstructed their faces.
-Their attitude to life, their well-being was still affected you see because they felt ugly on the inside.
+Maxwell Maltz a famous plastic surgeon in the 1950s noted that many people who came to him with disfigurements were still as unhappy and still felt as ugly even once he had reconstructed their faces.
+Their attitude to life, their well-being was still affected you see, because they felt ugly on the inside.
 Changing their physical appearance made no difference to them and he realised they needed to be changed from the ‘inside’ and the negativity they felt had to be addressed.

 He realised that for some people the psychological scars ran much deeper than any physical ones.
-In order for them to accept the physical change on the outside they first had to address how they felt on the inside.
+In order for them to accept the physical change on the outside, they first had to address how they felt on the inside.

-There are many medications available to treat depression and episodic sadness however many of these have side effects, some of which can make the patient feel worse before they feel better.
-Ironically side effects listed with the medication will often include ‘may have suicidal thoughts’.
+There are many medications available to treat depression and episodic sadness however many of these have side-effects, some of which can make the patient feel worse before they feel better.
+Ironically side-effects listed with the medication will often include ‘may have suicidal thoughts’.

 In her quest to find out the truth and research for her book ‘The Rape of Nanking’ about the Chinese massacre of 1937-38 the horrors she was told and the pictures she was shown played heavily on her mind and she could not cope with the magnitude of this Holocaust and the utter helplessness of the situation people must have faced.

 Although these drugs can help lift the person out of depression, they don't tackle the underlying cause.
 However, it is important that advice and support is sought medical or otherwise as soon as depression is suspected.

 A safe and effective way to combat depression is with hypnotherapy.
 Hypnosis can be used to successfully challenge the mental anguish and inner fight the person has with their mood and feelings of hopelessness.
 A good therapist will guide the person on a journey to a time when they felt uplifted; a time when they felt living was worthwhile and to a time when they were in a much better frame of mind.

 The hypnotherapist will respect the pace they want to go at and sometimes just lying back relaxing, having someone to talk to can begin the process of recovery.
 For some people memories are what cause their depression.
 Something from the past that either happened to them or someone close to them can leave them spiralling downwards.
 The memory is constantly played over and over again in their minds; it starts to consume them until it fully encompasses them.
 Worst case scenarios are thought out or how things might have turned out differently or that absolutely nothing could have been done that could have changed the course of actions leaving them feeling inadequate.

 Other reasons for depression could be because of a trauma suffered by the person or perhaps abuse, the loss of a loved one, suffering from ill health or from environmental or financial hardship.
 Again the therapist will access your unconscious mind and teach you methods to detach yourself from the negative feelings associated with the cause.
-If for example the problem is financial hardship that is causing the depression, the therapist won’t be able to improve your fortune but what he can do is get you to disassociate from the panic and futile feelings that go hand in hand every time the problem comes into your head.
+If for example, the problem is financial hardship that is causing the depression, the therapist won’t be able to improve your fortune but what they can do is get you to disassociate from the panic and futile feelings that go hand in hand every time the problem comes into your head.

 We mustn’t forget the survivors of suicide, the families who have to live with the anguish of feeling helpless that they did not see the signs or perhaps take the person seriously assuming they were just feeling down.
 Survivors’ guilt can then lead to an overwhelming feeling of grief.
 If not treated this too can then lead to depression as they continuously battle with ‘what if’ and ‘if only’.

 It is easy to blame the suicide victim and say he was selfish.
-Selfish to put his family and friends through such a trauma, selfish not to appreciate all they had whether in a material sense or having been much loved.
+Selfish to put their family and friends through such a trauma, selfish not to appreciate all they had whether in a material sense or having been much loved.
 In fact, they are very brave; many of them will have been suffering inner anguish for years, their mental health suffering because they knew their families would be devastated.

 Robin Williams would not have made this decision lightly nor would it have been on a whim.
 The pressure for someone like him to always be expected to be the ‘clown’ firing off jokes at the drop of a hat must have been enormous.
 He just simply could not take it anymore.
 Life became too difficult to live.

 We can help you embrace that black dog, give it a pat on the head, acknowledging it then sending it on its way.
 We can help you banish that dark cloud enabling you to see the sun shining in the sky once more so that you can see and appreciate life.
 We can throw you that life jacket and guide you to the shore and enable you to live the life you deserve.
 Do not suffer in silence, let us help you live your life to the full.

 Hypnotherapy Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

-Biodun Ogunyemi ANLP,BNLP,SNLP,C.H,Dip.HypOctober 13th, 2014
+About Biodun Ogunyemi